selfup/dom.events/_posts/2020-11-21-decrease-memory-using-structs-in-rust.md

 }
 ```

-Now you can have a basket of Apples and Carrots of different states.
+Now you can have a basket of `Apple`s and `Carrot`s of different states.

 Say you are executing a function called `inspect_an_apple_and_a_carrot`: